Suspect in Denver shootings wrote books previewing attacks - NewsBreak

 Steck graduated this year from Metropolitan State University with a bachelor’s degree of fine art in communication design.
 She was known among her co-workers at the hotel for her infectious laugh and love of kittens, art and music, The Denver Post reported.

-Later, Denver police chased the vehicle believed to have been involved in the shootings, and an officer exchanged gunfire with McLeod, Clark said.
-McLeod was able to get away, fleeing into Lakewood, after gunfire disabled the officer’s cruiser, he said.
+Later, Denver police chased the vehicle believed to have been involved in the shootings, and an officer exchanged gunfire with the suspect, Clark said.
+He was able to get away, fleeing into Lakewood, after gunfire disabled the officer’s cruiser, he said.

 Scofield was a father of three, according to a site raising money for his family.

-About a minute later, Lakewood police officer Ashley Ferris saw McLeod and ordered him to drop his weapon.
+About a minute later, Lakewood police officer Ashley Ferris saw him and ordered him to drop his weapon.
 She was shot in the abdomen but fired back and killed the gunman.

 Ferris underwent surgery Monday night and is expected to make a full recovery.

-Note: This story has been corrected to change the spelling of Danny Scofield’s last name.Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.